LuisPalacios/lupa/README.md

 ## Introduction

-Project 'lupa' (spanish word for magnifying glass), created during the summer of 2015 as an exercise to practice Swift during Xcode 7 and El Capitan betas.
+Project 'lupa' (spanish word for magnifying glass), created during the summer of 2015 as an exercise to practice Swift with Xcode 7 and El Capitan Betas.
 Something I was playing with in the past but wanted to do again using Swift: status bar application.

 <div align="center">
 ![Lupa](resources/Icon-128.png?raw=true "My lupa")